Cemgoktugsorgun/material-ui-geosuggest/README.md

 # React Geosuggest

-A material-ui textfield that autosuggests for the Google Maps Places API.
+A material-ui textfield autosuggest for the Google Maps Places API.

 Ps: Still not completed.